-Clinical audit of obstetric patients transported by the London Ambulance Service
+Clinical audit of obstetric patients transported by the London Ambulance Service presents with frank bleeding and severe, continuous abdominal pain.

 - Remind crews to exercise caution when attending all obstetrics cases, as ambulance services have only limited capabilities in identifying and managing obstetric abnormalities. - Remind crews of the importance of taking more than one set of observations, as time allows, to detect any changes in the woman's condition.
 This is especially important in cases where the woman